veliovgroup/mail-time/README.md

 |  Other mailer  | ------> | SMTP | ------> |  ^_^ Happy user  |
 |----------------|         |------|         |------------------|

-Schema above will work as long as SMTP service is available or connection between your server and SMPT is up.
+Scheme above will work as long as SMTP service is available or connection between your server and SMPT is up.
 Once network failure occurs or SMTP service is down - users won't be happy